kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 4/Question  57.md

 rate and burst limits?**

-- [x] API Gateway fails the limit-exceeding requests and returns “429 Too Many Requests” error responses to the client
+- [x] :  API Gateway fails the limit-exceeding requests and returns “429 Too Many Requests” error responses to the client

-- [ ] The requests will be buffered in a cache until the load reduces
+- [ ] :  The requests will be buffered in a cache until the load reduces

-- [ ] API Gateway drops the requests and does not return a response to the client
+- [ ] :  API Gateway drops the requests and does not return a response to the client

-- [ ] API Gateway fails the limit-exceeding requests and returns “500 Internal Server Error” error responses to the client
+- [ ] :  API Gateway fails the limit-exceeding requests and returns “500 Internal Server Error” error responses to the client

-*
+*----

+- #api_gateway #burst_limits #many_requests #requests #request_submissions
 - hasExplain:: [[explanation_Question  57.md]]